top of page

 Adopting Dynamic Assessment Approaches

 At HES, we emphasize the importance of dynamic assessment methods.
 These evaluate communication not just on performance but also on how children respond to guidance and intervention.
 For example, if your child struggles to articulate their shopping list, you might ask, “What do we need for sandwiches?”
-Such prompts can help refine their thoughts and clarity in expression.
+Such prompts can help refine their thoughts and enhance clarity in expression.

 Conclusion